noamross/jekyll-site/_drafts/2014-11-07-usergroups.md

 Some lessons learned
 --------------------

+After 2 years, D-RUG has proved a successful.
+A typical meeting brings 5-15 members, usually evenly split between regulars and those who come just when they have questions.
+Attendance tends to be higher towards the beginning of the term and when we have speakers.
+400 members have signed up for the listserv.
+10-20% of these are active posters, and most questions get answered in a day or so.
+Most importantly, I've seen many users arrive with little or no experience, and go on be our most useful helpers and give some of our best tutorials.

+Here a few of the lessons I've learned in running D-RUG:

 -   One major challenge is keeping enough advanced users engaged so that they can be a resource for beginners.
 Advanced users who attend work sessions can expect to spend about 50% of their time answering questions of others.